 You’II probably have extra payments to make before moving into a property if you rent from a letting agent - it’s important to budget for extra costs.

-Contact your nearest Citizens Advice if you’re illegally charged fees.
+You can contact your nearest Citizens Advice if you’re charged fees for anything else.

 The holding deposit

-You might also need to pay a ‘holding deposit’ while your letting agent checks your references - this is usually 1 to 2 weeks’ rent.
+You might also need to pay a ‘holding deposit’ while your letting agent checks your references - this can be up to 1 week's rent.
 Paying a holding deposit means your letting agent can’t rent the property to anyone else.

 Once you move in, your holding deposit will usually be taken off your tenancy deposit or rent in advance.

 Make sure your landlord gives you details of your holding deposit in writing, including: